atlasxomics/AtlasXplore-Docs/GenomeBrowser.rst

 .. image:: /images/6.png

 **Adding Data**
+To add data to the Genome Browser, users can use the "Add track" menu located at the top of the browser.
+This menu allows users to choose from a variety of data sources, such as local files, remote files, and indexed databases.
+Users can also specify the format of the data and any additional options, such as the track name and the visibility of the track.

+Once the data has been added, it will appear in the track list on the left side of the Genome Browser.
+Users can then view and analyze the data by clicking on the track name and navigating to the region of interest within the genome.

 To add a new track or select/ deselect clusters, click the plus icon.

 .. image:: /images/8.png

  To add arbitrary Distributed Annotation System (DAS) data by running your own DAS server, add custom track or lab-specific data